 - Sweetener, optional.
 You can use granulated sugar, brown sugar or even maple syrup.
 We highly recommend taste testing first before adding any sweetener.
 If it’s not sweet enough, start with a few tablespoons and taste as you go.
 Recommend no more than ½ cup of sugar.
 When we made our recipe, we didn’t need any added sugar based on our apple selections, but it’s completely up to you and your palate!

 - Pure water.
-The only option is obviously AquaTru water. 😉
+The only option is obviously water from your AquaTru RO water purifier. 😉

 You’ll also need: